cojamalo/R-EDGAR-Data-Scraping/README.md

 __Description:__
-Scraps EDGAR website to find 10-Q and 10-K information for Revenue, Net Earnings, and Dluted EPS on company earnings statements.
+Scraps EDGAR website to find 10-Q and 10-K information for Revenue, Net Earnings, and Diluted EPS on company earnings statements.
 Currently only designed to work for a only a select few tickers including:
 JNJ, AAPL, TSLA, FB, COST, XOM, GM, BAC, AAL, WYNN, WMT, QCOM